 - First Aid

-It also includes 16 instructional videos from Wiseman that teach you a variety of survival techniques.
+It also includes 16 instructional videos from Wiseman that teach you various survival techniques.
 Plus, you have illustrations and images to help make the lessons easier to understand.
-There’s also a survival quiz with more than 100 questions for you to answer so you can see what you have learned from the app.
+There’s also a survival quiz with more than 100 questions to answer to see what you have learned from the app.

 As a bonus, you can use the app to turn your smartphone into a Morse code signaling device.